Aayush259/cubezy/README.md

     - **Chat Features:**
         - **Messaging:**
             - Real-time send and receive messages using sockets.
-            - Fetch chat history via API for initial render.
+            - Fetch chat history dynamically via the API with pagination.
+Messages are loaded 20 at a time as the user scrolls up.
             - Group messages by date with labels ("Today," "Yesterday," or specific dates).
             - Display read receipts (single white tick for sent, double blue tick for read).
             - Include timestamps for each message.